Gavin-Thomas/PROMPT/README.md

 # A few things I've noticed... and a potential direction to take

-The predictors we have in PROMPT are quite specialized.
+The most relevant predictors we have in PROMPT are quite specialized.

 I performed an analysis of our most important predictors.
 The most important predictors appear to be IADL, MMSE, MoCA, and Age.